 #5.
 Oval Bowl Design

 The Champion 4’s elongated oval toilet bowl design offers a large sitting area that provides superior comfort for people of all sizes.
+As long as you don’t have a compact bathroom, the elongated toilet bowl is a great option for you.

 #6.
 ADA Compliance

 As an ADA compliant toilet, the Champion 4 is easily used by people of all ages as well as people with disabilities.
+In particular, this comfort height is beneficial for those who have knee trouble when sitting and standing.

 #7.
 2-⅜-inch Trapway

 The Champion 4’s large 2 3/8 inch trapway can move waste that is up to 75% larger than the capacity of standard toilets with 2-inch trapways.
+Especially when paired with the Champion 4’s powerful flush, the expanded trapway helps with removing all waste in one flush.

 Whereas most toilets today come with a 1-year warranty, the American Standard Chapion 4 toilet comes with a 10 year warranty that covers replacement of damaged or broken parts.
+This extended warranty offers extended confidence in this model, especially in comparison to other competitor warranties.

 Pros and Cons